timrolsh/UIUC-Proficiency/README.md

-# UIUC CS Proficiency Exam Notes
+# UIUC Proficiency Exam Notes

+Collection of my notes for UIUC proficiency exams for the following classes:
+* CS 124: Introduction to Computer Science I
+* CS 128: Introduction to Computer Science II
+* CS 173: Discrete Structures
+* CS 225: Data Structures
+* STAT 107: Data Science Discovery
+* MATH 257: Linear Algebra with Computational Applications

-Collection of my notes for UIUC CS proficiency exams for classes CS 124, CS 128, CS 173, CS 225, and STAT 107.
-My foundation before preparing for these exams was knowledge from AP Computer Science A and some minor knowledge of data structures and C++.
+My foundation before preparing for these exams was AP Computer Science A, AP Statistics, and some minor knowledge of data structures and C++.
 My notes build on this foundational level of understanding.

 ## STAT107 Runtime Environment